 - CON: Driving is a necessity

-Although public transport in Jacksonville is affordable, the system in place isn’t efficient for a city this size.
-Buses rarely run on time, and services outside central areas are downright slow.
-Public transport isn’t a viable option for anyone living a little further away from the downtown area.
-Having a car makes life infinitely easier and allows residents to explore at their own pace.
+Although public transport in Jacksonville is affordable, the system isn’t efficient for a city this size.
+Buses rarely run on time, and services outside central areas can be downright slow.
+If you're not living in the city centre, relying solely on public transport isn’t a viable option.
+Having a car makes life infinitely easier and will allow you to explore at your own pace.

 - CON: Traffic is a nightmare

-Jacksonville is home to over a million people who are all trying to get somewhere.
-With a growing population, construction and roadworks are also a constant presence.
-This all means that traffic is a major headache for Jacksonvillians.
-Those looking to move to the city for work should try to negotiate for flexitime work hours to avoid rush hours, or get ready to sit tight, as travelling always takes a while.
+Jacksonville is home to over a million people.
+With a growing population, construction and roadworks are a constant presence.
+This all means that traffic is a major headache in Jacksonville.
+If you plan to move to the city for work, it's a good idea to go for remote or flexitime jobs to avoid rush hours – or get ready to sit tight, as the daily commute tends to take a while.

 Working in Jacksonville